 - After these steps are completed, the participant can transact in the exchange markets.

-Traders can obtain additional details about the registration and accreditation process along with fees and documents at the Trading Members section of the B3 website.
+Traders can obtain additional details about the registration and accreditation process along with fees and documents at the Membership section of the B3 website.

 B3 analyzes risk of traders’ portfolios by calculating the risk of a closeout of a portfolio consisting of several markets and asset classes.
 This risk measure is known as Closeout Risk Evaluation (CORE).